 This creamy, delicious chicken tikka masala is ready in about 30 minutes, making it a perfect weeknight meal.
-Serve it with naan or rice for a delightful meal.
+Serve it with naan or rice for a delightful meal the whole family will love!

-This is perfect for one of those nights you really want takeout but you also know you should cook at home.
+This is perfect for one of those nights you really want takeout Indian food but also want to cook at home.
 This is restaurant worthy chicken tikka masala.
+It's got a flavorful sauce with just enough spice.
+You'll love the rich flavors of this dish.

-Chicken tikka masala is popular the world over because it combines flavorful spices with a rich, but still bright, sauce.
+Chicken tikka masala is popular the world over because it combines flavorful spices with a rich but still bright sauce.
+You may have had it at your favorite Indian restaurant, as it it one of the most popular dishes in Indian cuisine!

-This dish is traditionally made by grilling the chicken, then adding it to the tomato gravy.
-But in this recipe, we're shortening the cooking time by just browning the chicken and then adding it into the sauce to finish cooking.
-The flavor is still there and it makes it possible to pull together in about 30 minutes.
+This dish is traditionally made by grilling the chicken and adding it to the tomato gravy.
+But in this recipe, we're shortening the cooking time by just browning the chicken and then adding it to the creamy sauce to finish cooking.
+The flavor is still there, and it makes it possible to pull together in about 30 minutes.

-This recipe serves 4 when paired with rice or naan, but it can easily be doubled if you have a larger group or want leftovers.
+This recipe serves 4 when paired with basmati rice or naan, but it can be doubled if you have a larger group or want leftovers.

 Chicken Tikka Masala Origins